10 Things I Do To Sleep Better

 • If I have lots on my mind, before getting into bed I write a quick list of things I need to do, plan or even think about.
 Then I can relax knowing that I can pick it all up again in the morning with a fresh outlook.

-• When my mind is overactive, I do simple breathing exercises in bed to distract myself.
+• When my mind is overactive, I do simple breathing exercises or boring mental word games in bed to distract myself.

 • I agree with my partner not to have emotionally charged or difficult conversations at night in bed.
-They are always best dealt with during the daytime when you’re not tired and in a good mood.
+They are always best dealt with during the daytime when you’re not tired, and ideally in a good mood.

 • I try to talk about my worries during the daytime with someone I can trust, and don’t keep them all to myself.